All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Collagen is the most abundant protein in the skin, providing the structural framework that gives skin its firmness and resilience.
 The dermis (the thick middle layer of skin) is composed primarily of type I and type III collagen fibers.
 Growth hormone, acting through IGF-1, is a primary driver of collagen synthesis in dermal fibroblasts.

 After age 20, collagen production decreases by approximately 1% per year.
 This rate accelerates further as GH levels decline, particularly after age 40.
-The result is thinner, less resilient skin that is more prone to wrinkling, sagging, and damage.
+The result is thinner, less resilient skin that's more prone to wrinkling, sagging, and damage.

 Elastin and Skin Elasticity

 Elastin is the protein that allows skin to stretch and return to its original shape.
 Like collagen, elastin production is supported by GH and IGF-1.
-As these levels fall, elastin fiber networks degrade and are not adequately replaced, leading to the loss of skin "snap-back" that characterizes aging skin.
+As these levels fall, elastin fiber networks degrade and aren't adequately replaced, leading to the loss of skin "snap-back" that characterizes aging skin.

 Skin Cell Turnover